imsauravroy007/gsk-hackathon/README.md

 7) You can refresh the page multiple times to check weather the load balacning is working on not.

+8) Output.tf gives you the dns and jumpbox url, you can use putty to login to jumpbox and validate the installation

 Limitations -: